react-icons/react-icons/README.md

 Include popular icons in your React projects easily with `react-icons`, which utilizes ES6 imports that allows you to include only the icons that your project is using.

+This repository is an accessibility focused version of the original [react-icons](https://github.com/react-icons/react-icons) library.
+It is a fork of the original react-icons library with the following changes:

+- All icons are exported as `<svg>` elements with a `<title>` tag which defaults to "Icon" if no title is provided by the developer.

 ## Installation (for standard modern project)

 ```bash